Shin-Yokohama Station: Surrounding area

-The Nissan Stadium (formerly International Stadium Yokohama), the largest stadium in Japan with a capacity of 72,327 seats, was host to the 2002 FIFA World Cup final match and is the home of the Yokohama F Marinos soccer team.
+The Nissan Stadium (formerly International Stadium Yokohama), the largest stadium in Japan with a capacity of 72,327 seats, was host to the 2002 FIFA World Cup final match and is the home of the Yokohama F Marinos football team.
 The Nissan Stadium, Yokohama Arena, and Yokohama Rosai Hospital are each about a 10-minute walk from the station.
 The Shin-Yokohama Rāmen Museum is about a 5-minute walk from the station.